Share this post on:

 • In light of this tendency to follow other people’s preferences, Nines are easily distracted from their agenda.
 At the same time, Sixes tend to remain alert in their focus of attention on potential threats.

-• Nines can see many different points of view and usually take on a mediating role when parties in a group differ in opinion.
+• Nines can see many different points of view and usually mediate when parties in a group differ in opinion.

-• In contrast, Sixes think in contrarian terms: they can see one side, and then they can see the opposing side, and they tend to see things not in terms of many equally plausible points of view but in terms of questioning and countering whatever idea is put forward.
+• In contrast, Sixes think in contrarian terms: they can see one side and then the opposing side, and they tend to see things not in terms of many equally plausible points of view but in terms of questioning and countering whatever idea is put forward.

 • Nines dislike conflict and do not usually have contact with their anger (which might lead them into a battle).